 During his career, Mr. Bricker has had a significant role in numerous trials of public significance, including representing MCI in its landmark antitrust cases against AT&T, and the subsequent judicial and regulatory proceedings leading to the break-up of the Bell System and the creation of a competitive telecommunications marketplace.

-Recent examples of matters in which Mr. Bricker has served as lead counsel include:
+Recent examples of matters in which Mr. Bricker has served as lead or co-lead counsel include: